sandrafh/finance-app/finance-app/README.md

 4. Scan the QR to show the app in the device

-OTHER STUFF
+# Other stuff
-In the output, you'll find options to open the app in a
+- In the output, you'll find options to open the app in a

 - [development build](https://docs.expo.dev/develop/development-builds/introduction/)
 - [Android emulator](https://docs.expo.dev/workflow/android-studio-emulator/)